Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/_index.md

     }
     ```

-4. In these step examples, validation makes sure that `status_code` is a number and that the body contains a parameter called `name`
+4. In these step examples, validation ensures that `status_code` is a number and the body contains a parameter called `name`.

    A proxy request with a non-numerical status code is blocked:

     ```
-    curl --request POST \
+    curl -i -X POST \
     --url http://localhost:8000/status/abc \
     --header 'Content-Type: application/json' \
     --data '{ "name": "foo" }'